-In year or casual admissions to schools for whom the Local Authority is the Admissions Authority - (all Community and Voluntary Controlled Schools) will be processed through the LA.
+In year or casual admissions will be processed either through the LA where schools have opted into the LA co-ordinated scheme (subject to availability) or directly to the school, where the school has opted out.
+If uncertain of whether the preferred school takes in year applications direct, parents can contact the school itself or contact Dorset's school admissions department.
 A formal application must be made in all instances with relevant information attached to the application.
-Should a place be refused at a school for which they applied, the parents have a right of appeal.
+Should a place not be allocated at a preference school the parents have a right of appeal.
 Any alternative placement offered will take account of the distance to travel consistent with the national guidance on journey times i.e. the alternative placement will not exceed a journey of 45 minutes for primary aged children and 75 minutes for secondary age children.

-6. Admission of children outside their normal age group and Summer Born
+6. Admission of children outside their normal age group